 Wrong cache path in a monorepo.
 If the lockfile is not at the repo root, the cache silently does nothing because the key never resolves.
 Set cache-dependency-path to the real lockfile location.

 Expecting cache to restore node_modules.
 It does not; it caches the package manager's download store.
 You still run npm ci.
-That is by design, and it is why a Node major bump does not leave you with a stale node_modules full of binaries compiled against the old ABI.
+That is by design, and it is why a Node major bump does not leave you with a stale node_modules full of binaries compiled against the old ABI, the exact condition behind a NODE_MODULE_VERSION mismatch.

 Token passed as an input instead of an env var.
 For private registries the auth token goes in NODE_AUTH_TOKEN on the install step, not as a setup-node input.
 The action writes the .npmrc; the env var supplies the credential at install time.